 Once again, our visit to the Child Maintenance Service had to be conducted virtually.
-While this limited the level of contact we were able to have with staff it allowed us to see that they continue to benefit from the new system in terms of the feedback they are receiving from users, in that they see their work delivering good outcomes for children.
-We would commend them for their efforts and commitments to those who use the service.
+The Committee is very keen to get back to face to face meetings in the centres as the virtual meetings limit the level of contact we were able to have with staff.
 As all staff continue to work either remotely, from the office or a combination of both the Committee are reassured the service has in place a suite of products and assistance available to support remote working and ensure the well-being of staff.